readthedocs/blog/hiring/details.rst

 The pay rate will vary with experience and the number of days worked.
 As a small, self-sustaining open source project we are not able to pay as much as large companies.
-We are able to provide a positive and very flexible work environment, with a strong sense of mission.
+We are able to provide a supportive and very flexible work environment, with a strong sense of mission.
 All of the members of our team have worked with us for more than 2 years, and we strive to have a stable team working to build something meaningful.